DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Classifications

 \section{Classifications}

-In this section, we package our previous results to classify the trees and cycles $G$ such that $Q/I_G$ is minimally resolved by a differential graded algebra.
+In this section, we package our previous results to classify the trees and cycles $G$ such that $Q/I(G)$ is minimally resolved by a dg algebra.
 We begin with trees.
 The existence results in Sections \ref{Lyubezniksection} and \ref{d4section} and the obstructions from the pruning process in Section \ref{pruningsection} come together to yield the following classification.

 \begin{thm} Let $\Gamma$ be a tree of diameter $d$.
-The minimal $Q$-free resolution of $Q/I_\Gamma$ admits the structure of a differential graded algebra if and only if $d \leq 4$. \end{thm}
+The minimal $Q$-free resolution of $Q/I(\Gamma)$ admits the structure of a differential graded algebra if and only if $d \leq 4$. \end{thm}

 \begin{proof} Observation \ref{d012obs} combines with Corollary \ref{d3dg} and Corollary \ref{cor:treeProd} for the existence case, while Corollary \ref{5+} provides the nonexistence case. \end{proof}